-London, consistently voted as one of the world’s most popular destinations, packed full of landmark buildings, world class tourist attractions, restaurants offering cuisine from around the globe and, for the past 30 years, the London’s New Year’s Day Parade, more fondly known by Londoners as LNYDP.
+London, consistently voted as one of the world’s most popular destinations, packed full of landmark buildings, world class tourist attractions, restaurants offering cuisine from around the globe and, for over 30 years, the London’s New Year’s Day Parade, more fondly known by Londoners as LNYDP.

 The Parade Route

 Piccadilly, Piccadilly Circus, Lower Regent Street, Waterloo Place, Pall Mall, Cockspur Street, Trafalgar Square, Whitehall and Parliament Street.

 There will be road closures throughout January 1st, 2019 for the parade, please check the website later in the year for further details about these road closures.